Good posture will save your back when playing.

 After using the A-Frame for a while, I came across something called the Gitano.
 It’s a small guitar support that attaches via suction cups to the bottom of the guitar.
 It has a hinge and a piece of fabric attached that allows it to flip out and rest comfortably on your leg.
 It’s not as bulky as the other supports and is easily storable.
 I still use the Gitano from time to time, but I still wasn’t satisfied.

 I still like the A Frame concept.
 If there were only something similar that was a bit more stable.
 It took some searching, but I finally found what I was looking for.
-As I am wanting to do, I was surfing the YouTube machine in search of inspiring classical guitar players and pieces when I discovered a young lady playing a beautiful piece of music with a guitar resting on the support I was looking for.
+As I wanted to do, I was surfing the YouTube machine in search of inspiring classical guitar players and pieces when I discovered a young lady playing a beautiful piece of music with a guitar resting on the support I was looking for.
 The young lady’s name was Tatyana Ryzhkova, the piece was Johann Sebastian Bach’s Sonata II BWV 1003, Fuga (I think), and the guitar support was the ErgoPlay Tappert Guitar Support.
 I ordered the support and it was exactly what I wanted.

-Basically, when it comes to the guitar support, there are hundreds out there for you to use.
+Basically, when it comes to guitar support, there are hundreds out there for you to use.
 The best ones, in my opinion, are the ones that allow your feet to be planted firmly on the floor, where your legs are parallel to the ground, and your body is not twisted.
 Suffice it to say, it will save your back in the long term.
-If you are using a guitar support and your back starts hurting because of the long hours of practice, by all means switch it to your right leg for a while.
+If you are using a guitar support and your back starts hurting because of the long hours of practice, by all means, switch it to your right leg for a while.

 Also, please note: Stringscapes is not associated with Strings by Mail at the time of this post.
 I just use them for most of the guitar accessories, like strings that need to be purchased.